Our Mission is to change lives through literacy for people of all ages in Fairbanks and the Interior

 “We acknowledge that our offices are located on the ancestral and unceded traditional territories of the lower Tanana Dene Peoples and the Dena'ina Peoples.
 The Indigenous peoples of this land never surrendered lands or resources to Russia or the United States.

 We acknowledge this as both gratitude to the Indigenous communities who have held and continue to hold relationship with this land for generations AND also in recognition of the historical and ongoing legacy of colonialism.
 Additionally, we acknowledge this as a point of reflection for our agency as we work towards actively dismantling colonial practices.”

 For more resources visit nativemovement.org/resources

-In 2021, along with our students, volunteers and community partners, we achieved the following
+In 2022, along with our students, volunteers and community partners, our community achieved the following: